ilrathCXV/ArtiGrokGAMMA-NewVegas-BallisticDamage/README - ArtiGrok New Vegas System.txt

 	armorbuster_acid_effect_bonus = (armor_break_bonus * armor_break_mult) or 0
 	new_remaining_threshold = remaining_dmg_threshold - armorbuster_acid_effect_bonus

-We will then get to find any non-pen. penalties to rounds that suffer from them (i.e. most HP rounds).
-This is to discourage spamming incorrect ammo.
-If no penalty exists OR the hit did penetrate the new remaining DT, this modifier will not affect damage.

-		hp_penality_modifier = (1/hp_rounds) or 1

 For the Locational Multiplier, it will be capped to 2.0 if the victim's DT was not destroyed/penetrated.
 This is mostly seen on headshots as it tends to be well above 2.0.